cnburnett/ronduncan.github.io/fishing.md

-# Here are some photos and videos of Ron in his element.
+# Stories, photos and videos of Ron in his element.

 [Fishing with a seal on the Sooke River #1, Oct 14th 2014](https://www.youtube.com/watch?v=D0lfqXtvqss)